WAVI-ice-sheet-model/WAVIhpc/docs/templates_cases.md

 Below is a breakdown of the different templates and use cases that are provided in WAVIhpc.

 ## Platform Templates

+Not sure which platform to use?
+See the section on [platforms](platforms.md).

 ### template

 The `template` case is the boilerplate template on which all other templates are based.